appoll/gh-repo-classifier/notes.md

 As a starting point, we could fool with classifying the README documents based on the contained text paragraphs and the bag-of-words approach, using the below as a skeleton:
   - https://github.com/scikit-learn/scikit-learn/blob/master/examples/text/document_classification_20newsgroups.py
   - http://scikit-learn.org/stable/auto_examples/text/document_classification_20newsgroups.html#sphx-glr-auto-examples-text-document-classification-20newsgroups-py

+High order feature extraction is confirmed as an important but difficult task [ML - a probabilistic perspective, page 6].
+[http://clopinet.com/fextract-book/IntroFS.pdf](An introduction to feature extraction): features can be binary/categorical/continuous and building up a data representation is highly domain specific.
+The raw input data needs to be converted into a set of useful features, by human expertise which is best complimented by automatic methods.
+Features are rankable according to their predictive power.